MicrosoftDocs/win32/desktop-src/shell/ishellfolderviewtype-translateviewpidl.md

-﻿---
+---
-Description: 'Reconstructs a pointer to an item identifier list (PIDL) from one hierarchical representation of the Shell folder into a different representation.'
+Description: Reconstructs a pointer to an item identifier list (PIDL) from one hierarchical representation of the Shell folder into a different representation.
-title: 'IShellFolderViewType::TranslateViewPidl method'
+title: IShellFolderViewTypeTranslateViewPidl method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IShellFolderViewType::TranslateViewPidl method